Thomas-Mielke-Software/MemberAccess/README.md

     public sealed class GeneratePropertiesForAllPrivateVariablesAttribute : Attribute
     {
     }

+# Support for snake_case to CamelCase transformation

+Models from APIs often come in the snake_case json form.
+If you set the attribute argument ``snakeCase2CamelCase`` to ``true``, a snake_case to CamelCase transformation for each private variable member takes place:

+    [GeneratePropertiesForAllPrivateVariables(true)]
+    public partial class Demo
+    {
+        string first_name;
+        string last_name;
+    }

+This way you have an easier time adapting the server-side models to C# conformimg CamelCase.

 # Limitations

 Currently only public non-static classes are supported.
 It's a bit hacky here and there, but should do the job in 99% of all cases.
 Consider it a v0.1.
 Look for 'ToDo', if you want to know more.